Rhiannon Payne

 The future

 One thing I excel at is creating unforgettable experiences at competitive costs.
 Our week in Crete, including the stay at the villa, food, and activities cost just upward of $1,000 per person.
-Our week of wedding events in France was less than $100K total, including luxury accommodations at the chateau for 50 people, multiple gourmet meals for our guests, and activities/accommodations in Paris prior to arriving at our chateau.
+I also kept our week of wedding events in France at a price point that "wowed" everyone I shared it with (under six figures), including luxury accommodations at our chateau for 50 people, multiple gourmet meals for our guests, and activities/accommodations in Paris prior to arriving at our chateau.

-I am open to more opportunities for global event/retreat planning, either retreats I plan for fun to bring together people in my network or on behalf of another organization.
+These experiences were a lot of fun for me!
+While I have yet to do this professionally, I am open to opportunities for global event/retreat planning.
 I would love to get my hands dirty planning team bonding retreats, off-sites, community retreats, company events surrounding international conferences, and any other fun things you can think of.
 Get in touch to inquire!